About Ashley Greer

 Laura Dowling: (2010 to present) Freelanced for her at The White House.
 Created some killer bouquets!
 Learned about Catherine Muller, Gregor Lersch and Garden Style Design.
 Joined Laura’s Floralien Ghent team in Belgium to work on her installation.
 This project was later featured in her new book, Floral Diplomacy at The White House.
 Continue to assist her with awesome projects, most recently presenting with Laura at The Philadelphia Flower Show's Designer Studio.

 AIFD: (2007 to present) American Institute of Floral Design.
 Attended first symposium in Chicago.
 Became inspired by Hitomi Gilliam AIFD and enlightened to the magical possibilities of flowers!
 Attained CFD status, certified floral designer.

 Helen Olivia: (2006 to 2011) First serious designer position.
-Moved to Old Town Alexandria.
+Moved to Old Town, Alexandria.
 Trained under the watchful eyes of Marriane Raub and Antje Wood.
 Completed my first solo wedding.
-Designed for The Vice Presidents Residence and State Department.
-Designed silk arrangements for the Speaker of the House at the Capitol.
+Designed for The Vice President's Residence and The State Department.
+Designed silk arrangements for The Speaker of the House at the Capitol.
 Met my future husband Will Willis.

 College: Pomona College in Claremont, CA. Wandering through the organic garden.
 Cutting Roses and Freesia from the Scripps.
 Picking citrus from the Pitzer orchards.
 Working part time at an English garden shop, Wisteria Grove.
 Apparently not studying as much as I should have been.
 Graduated.